mikko-apo/puppeteer-check-site/README.md

   * Supports lazy loading of elements by scrolling through the whole page.
   * Referer header is sent for referenced pages
 * Checks the whole site or a segment or just a page or urls matching a regexp pattern
+* Custom `onPageReady()` javascript/typescript functions.
+Support custom operations like test logins or dynamic app use.
+The custom code has access to the page once it has been processed.

 # Upcoming features
 * Commandline report